KevJohBer/tic_tac_toe/README.md

 ## Data model

 Because of the simplicity of the game, I chose to use global variables as a model.

 The entire board is stored in a global variable aswell as the player roles.
+These are frequently used variables in the code, it is much easier to have them be global than to have to pass them between functions.

-I also store 2 boolean values in a global variables.
-They are if the game is over and if there is a winner.
+The global variable "WINNER" is used to signal game over and that there is a winner.

-The gamemode is also stored in a global varible.
+The gamemode is also stored in a global varible to make sure the game sticks to whatever game mode the user chose at the beginning.

 ## Testing

+I have tried passing the code through a pep9 linter and finding no issues.

 I have manually tested the game by playing it and making sure that the game has no bugs if it is played as intended.